linkedin/data-integration-library/docs/parameters/ms.session.key.field.md

 However, for the first HTTP request, because the session variable has a NULL value, it will not be used in the request.

+The **initValue** parameter contains an optional initial session key value.
+When **initValue** is not provided and a `session` type variable is defined in [ms.parameters](ms.parameters.md), the default behavior is used in which on the initial request the session key is not included in the request URI or body, and on subsequent requests it is included.
+When an initial value is provided, this value will be passed to the `session` type variable on the initial run.
+This can be useful in certain scenarios:
+- To start cursor pagination from a specific page key when working with one work unit
+- to use cursor pagination on a POST request URI in which typically the variables defined in [ms.parameters](ms.parameters.md) are passed to the request body.

 ### Examples

 In the following, the session key provides a stop condition: